-This post was sponsored by Breville Canada who provided me with a Scraper Mixer Pro to experience and test out at no cost to myself.
-All opinions are my own.
+This recipe for Almond Flour Cookies was created in partnership with Breville Canada who provided me with a Scraper Mixer Pro to experience and test out at no cost to myself.
+All opinions, as always, are my own.
 I only write about and recommend products I use and love myself.

 For the last few years, I've noticed the trend of picking a word for the new year and using that as a guide to how you go on with your days.
 As much as I loved the idea, I was never able to bring myself to commit to a word and stick by it.
 Things happened, my focus changed and I just simply managed to run with the flow.
 But this year I want to do things differently.
 I want to have a purpose, make a difference and appreciate all that is in and around my life.
 I want to stop and smell the roses, literally, without worrying about the tons of emails and messages seeking my attention.
 I want to connect more with you, my wonderful, patient readers, who've given all the love and support that I need.
 I want to live in the moment and enjoy it, without thinking of my never-ending to-do list.
 And so, as I sat and thought about it, the one word that kept coming to my mind was - ME.